-Once the target market is identified, the company needs to identify the buying center next.
-Not everyone in the target market is the buyer.
+Once the target market is identified, the company needs to identify the buying centre next.
+Not everyone in the target market is a buyer.
 The set includes –

 - Initiator – The one who starts the buying process.
-He shows the initial interest.
+He shows initial interest.

 - User – The actual consumer of the product.